 Guiding Practice of Grateful Living: Stop.Look.Go

-The guiding practice of Grateful Living enhances our ability to be present, expands our perspective, and awakens us to possibility.
+The guiding practice of grateful living enhances your ability to be present, expands your perspective, and awakens you to possibility.
 It has three main components:

 1. Stop.
 Cultivate Presence.